Epithalamium

 An epithalamium (/ˌɛpᵻθəˈleɪmiəm/; Latin form of Greek ἐπιθαλάμιον epithalamion from ἐπί epi "upon," and θάλαμος thalamos "nuptial chamber") is a poem written specifically to celebrate the bride on the way to her marital chamber.
-This form continued in popularity through the history of the classical world; the Roman poet Catullus wrote a famous epithalamium, which was translated from or at least inspired by a now-lost work of Sappho.
+This form continued in popularity through the history of the classical world; the Roman poet Catullus wrote a famous epithalamium, which may have been translated from or at least inspired by a now-lost work of Sappho.
 According to Origen, the Song of Songs might be an epithalamium on the marriage of Solomon with the Pharaoh's daughter.

 History

 It was originally among the Greeks a song in praise of bride and bridegroom, sung by a number of boys and girls at the door of the nuptial chamber.
 According to the scholiast on Theocritus, one form was sung at night, and another in the morning to rouse the couple.
 In either case, as was natural, the main burden of the song consisted of invocations of blessing and predictions of happiness, interrupted from time to time by the ancient chorus of Hymen o Hymenaee.
 Among the Romans a similar custom was in vogue, but the song was sung by girls only, after the marriage guests had gone, and it contained material considered explicit by modern standards.